Otwock railway station

 Otwock railway station is a railway station in Otwock, Poland.
-The station is served by Koleje Mazowieckie, who run trains from Warszawa Zachodnia to Dęblin, and Szybka Kolej Miejska, whose trains from Pruszków PKP terminate at Otwock.
+The station is served by Masovian Railways, who run trains from Warszawa Zachodnia to Dęblin, and Rapid Urban Railway (Warsaw), whose trains from Pruszków PKP terminate at Otwock.
 It is classified as C under the categories of Polish rail stations.

 History

 Otwock station opened in 1877, together with the Vistula River Railroad.
-The present day station building was constructed in 1910.
+The present-day station building was constructed in 1910.
 The rail line through the station was electrified in 1936, to serve Warsaw suburban passenger trains.

-During the years 2018-2021 the station underwent complete modernization.
+During the years 2018-2021, the station underwent complete modernization.

+On 8 September 2025, PKP announced that the Main Station Building and the surrounding parking lots would be completely renovated.
+Some of the plans included better accessibility for disabled people, more trees and bike paths.

 Train services

 The station is served by the following service(s):